 Scalloped Hammerhead Shark

 Another common shark in the Mediterranean Sea is the scalloped hammerhead shark.
-They are large sharks which are known for their scallop-shaped heads and grow up to 13 feet long.
+They are large sharks that are known for their scallop-shaped heads and grow up to 13 feet long.
 Interestingly, they actually have small mouths despite the size of their bodies.
 Their awkward body proportions actually make it harder for them to hunt food, which is why they don’t usually prey on animals larger than a stingray – their favorite food.
 Scalloped hammerheads are found throughout the world, but prefer shallow waters with sandbars to hunt in.
-Although in the past scalloped hammerheads traveled in large groups they have since learnt that it is safer to swim alone.
-Therefore, they are now are rarely in groups, with the exception of juvenile sharks in a nursery.
+Although in the past scalloped hammerheads traveled in large groups they have since learned that it is safer to swim alone.
+Therefore, they are now rarely in groups, with the exception of juvenile sharks in a nursery.

 Great White Shark